bbc/childrens-games-starter-pack/docs/tech-review-tool.md

 For accurate results:

 * ensure cache 'Disable cache' is not ticked on the Network tab
-* right click the reload button and choose 'Empty Cache and Hard Reload' (developer tools must be open for this option to exist)
+* click the reload button within the tool to empty the cache & hard reload the page
 * click run as often as you like, but wait for the game to fully load before utilising results